 – YVONNE, UK

-Treatment-resistant anxiety—insufficient improvement despite trying multiple evidence-based treatments—affects approximately 30-40% of individuals with generalized anxiety disorder.
+Therapy-resistant anxious thoughts—insufficient improvement despite trying multiple evidence-based solutions—affect approximately 30-40% of individuals with generalised anxious thoughts disorder.
 Some people don’t respond adequately to SSRIs or therapy.
 Others experience intolerable systemic effects that force medication discontinuation.

-Additionally, certain individuals have medical contraindications to standard anxiety medications (pregnancy, breastfeeding, certain health conditions, medication interactions), leaving them without conventional treatment options.
+Additionally, certain individuals have medical contraindications to standard anxious thoughts medications (pregnancy, breastfeeding, certain health symptoms, medication interactions), leaving them without conventional therapy options.

 Vagal neuromodulation offers a fundamentally different mechanism—direct autonomic nervous system modulation rather than neurotransmitter-based intervention—providing a new pathway for those who haven’t responded to conventional approaches.

-- Different mechanism from medications and therapy offering hope for those who haven't responded to neurotransmitter-based interventions
+- Different mechanisms from medications and therapy offer hope for those who haven't responded to neurotransmitter-based interventions.

-- Validated in real-world clinical settings with users reporting clinically meaningful anxiety reduction
+- Validated in real-world scientific settings with users reporting a scientifically meaningful reduction in anxious thoughts.

-- Can be used when medications are contraindicated providing safe option during, breastfeeding, or with certain medical conditions (always consult healthcare provider)
+- Can be used when medications are contraindicated, providing a safe option during breastfeeding, or with certain medical symptoms (always consult a healthcare provider).

-- Addresses autonomic nervous system directly targeting the physiological substrate that may not respond to cognitive or pharmaceutical interventions alone
+- Addresses the autonomic nervous system directly, targeting the physiological substrate that may not respond to cognitive or pharmaceutical interventions alone.

-- Works as adjunctive or standalone solution complementing existing therapy or providing alternative when other options have failed
+- Works as an adjunctive or standalone solution, complementing existing therapy or providing an alternative when other options have failed.

 “I often deal with tension at night that affects my face and head, but I started to notice a difference—it’s been a positive shift, even in how I feel physically.”